bhaskarmulik/Semantic-Search/README.md

 3. `pinecone`
 4. `langchain`

 The other requirements are specified in the requirements.txt file.
+The environment variables, like those for interfacing with the Pinecone and Groq as well as the secret key for the session state of flask are stored in the `.env` file at the same level as the `./web_design` folder.

 ## Overview of the project

 The working of the project is explained as follows :

 1. The user inputs the text data.
 (Image functionlity to be added later)
 2. This query is then passed through an LLM that then recommends products that are generally suited for the user query